dhornbein/dhornbein.github.com/campaigns/index.md

 header: OCCUPY REDDIT
 ---

 We talk a lot.
 It's good to talk, it's best in person but much of it is happening on list serves and email cc chains a mile long.
 Often these discussions are focused on a single event or idea.
 Some people seek to obtain consensus from the community about their ideas.
 We want to create safe space for these discussions.
+Email keeps us talking to ourselves and isn't very inclusive.

 What if there was a solution that: